 - If it looks ugly, it is most likely a terrible mistake.

-- If you have to write a comment that isn't a docstring, it should probably be refactored.
+- It should probably be refactored if you have to write a comment that isn't a docstring.
 Every new line of comments increases this probability.
 (For a more nuanced take, the Linux Kernel Documentation)

 - If you don't understand how your program runs in production, you don't understand the program itself.
 In my experience, the best engineers know how their program works in every environment.